forReason/Multithreading_Library/README.md

 # Multithreading_Library
-this is a verz brief library for multithreading purposes.
+this is a very brief library for multithreading purposes.
 It currently contains two classes:
 - OneWriteMultiRead
 (have an object which can be read from multiple threads at the same time but only updated from one thread at a time)